Joe Biden looks to South Carolina to resurrect his campaign

 The candidate argued that no Democratic nominee has succeeded without significant support from African Americans, the core of his base in a fractured primary field.
 The electorate in South Carolina’s Feb.
 29 primary, the first in the South, is expected to be more than 60% black and could approach 70%, according to state party leaders.

-Still, there is no Democratic precedent for the kind of comeback Biden is trying to pull off.
-No Democrat has claimed the nomination in the modern primary system without winning either Iowa or New Hampshire.
+Still, there is little Democratic precedent for the kind of comeback Biden is trying to pull off.
+Since 1992, no Democrat has claimed the nomination in the modern primary system without winning either Iowa or New Hampshire.

 Biden’s campaign had said for months they didn’t have to win either state, but that strategy didn’t necessarily consider finishing so far off the pace.
 In recent days, Biden’s donor base has since grown nervous, raising questions about his financial viability if he doesn’t rebound quickly.

-Note: This story has been corrected to show that no Democratic presidential nominee since 1992, not ever, has claimed the nomination in the modern primary system without winning either Iowa or New Hampshire.